Shubhamai/food-detection-segmentation/README.md

 # About

-This repo containes my solutions for [AIcrowd Food Detection & Segmentation challange](https://www.aicrowd.com/challenges/food-recognition-challenge) in which we have to detect & segmentat over 273 different categories of food!
+This repo containes my solutions for [AIcrowd Food Detection & Segmentation challange](https://www.aicrowd.com/challenges/food-recognition-challenge) in which we have to detect & segment over 273 different categories of food!

 ![](https://i.imgur.com/zS2Nbf0.png)